New Customers Only | Commercial content | 18+

 You actually have to analyse his relationship to gambling to establish whether it’s a genuine danger or a virtually harmless leisure activity.
 Go through the following checklist of questions – preferably in his company – to find out: Is he open about his gambling?
 Does he gamble less than three times a week?
 Does he win more than he loses?
 Does he self-impose a cutting off point to avoid over-bidding?

 Can he go without gambling when it conflicts with other engagements?
 The more yeses he gives, the better.
 If there are more than three noes, it’s time he considered counselling, so you need to make him recognize that he has a problem of addiction.

-Your greatest difficulty will be if your husband doesn't want to be honest with you about his gambling.
-Many wives actually don't realize that their husbands are gamblers as you no longer need to go to the nearest betting office or casino to pursue your passion.
-You can simply do it online and it's very easy to dissimulate what you are doing with your laptop or smartphone even if you're sitting in the same room.
+Your greatest difficulty will be if your husband doesn’t want to be honest with you about his gambling, like when he lies about having used a Betfair promo code last night.
+Many wives actually don’t realize that their husbands are gamblers as you no longer need to go to the nearest betting office or casino to pursue your passion.
+You can simply do it online and it’s very easy to dissimulate what you are doing with your laptop or smartphone even if you’re sitting in the same room.